-In our last post, Boldness not Insolence, we saw from Ephesians 3:7-13 (above) that those truly in Christ have indeed been given the incredible privilege of unimpeded access to the Throne of Grace, and that means they can come “boldly” to their Heavenly Father in Christ-confidence, not self-confidence.
-From this same passage we also see the “access” all in Christ have as a granted privilege.
+Those truly in Christ have indeed been given the incredible privilege of unimpeded access to the Throne of Grace (Hebrews 4:16), and that means they can come “boldly” to their Heavenly Father in Christ-confidence, not self-confidence.
+From this passage we also see the “access” all in Christ have as a granted privilege.
 This access to come boldly to God in prayer has been granted only to those in Christ, no one else.
 Even so, this privilege is not to be taken for granted by Christians being impetuous or impulsive, that is, doing things hurriedly, or rushing about.
 I often despair of my lack of time in prayer each day as I take small parts here and there and pray hurriedly through them.
 What good is that?
 When we do that, our prayers become habitual and rushed and nothing more than a form of idolatry.

 In Ephesians 3:12 (above) the word “access” translates the Greek noun προσαγωγὴν (prosagōgēn), “access,” the accusative, singular of προσαγωγή (prosagōgē).
 This word was used in ancient Greek culture to describe a person who gave someone else admittance to see the king.
 The person who wanted to see the king had no right to do so, therefore, someone else had to give him admittance, had to make the introduction.
 Even Christians have no inherent right in and of themselves to come before God, but they have been granted the privilege of doing so because they are in Christ.

-To take this a step deeper; I didn’t mention this in Boldness not Insolence, but in the Greek text, παρρησίαν (boldness) has the definite article τὴν (tēn) before it.
+To take this a step deeper; in the Greek text, παρρησίαν (boldness) has the definite article τὴν (tēn) before it.
 This means that v12 literally says, “In whom we have the boldness and the access…” What does that really mean?
 It narrows down who Paul is referring to.
 This is only for genuine Christians.
 Only those who come through Christ can have access to God (John 14:6).

 Soli Deo Gloria!